 Audio Description Services

-Starting in spring, 2017, 3Play Media will be providing high quality, competitively priced audio description services for online video.
+3Play Media provides high quality, competitively priced audio description services for online video.
 Once your media files have been uploaded to our system, your audio description will be created by professional describers who utilize our unique workflow, process, and advanced technology.